aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 ![png](/img/2020-06-01_01/output_13_0.png)

-Now we are going to create a function for plotting some department zone data and try it on the Rhône department.
+Now we are going to create a function for plotting the evolutio of excess death in a department zone, and try it on the Rhône department.

 ## Rhône (department zone)